Blendify/blender-manual/blender_docs/manual/modeling/curves/structure.rst

 Bézier Curves
 =============

-The main elements used in editing Bézier Curves are the Control Points and Handles.
+The main elements used in editing Bézier curves are the control points and handles.
-A Segment (the actual Curve) is found between two Control Points.
+A segment (the actual curve) is found between two control points.
-Handles define the curvature of the curve.
+The handles define the curvature of the segment.

 In the image below,
-the Control Points can be found in the middle of the pink line, while the Handles comprise the extensions from the Control Point.
+the control points can be found in the middle of the pink line, while the handles comprise the extensions from the control point.
-By default the arrows on the Segment represents the direction and *relative* speed and direction of movement Objects will have when moving along the curve.
-This can be altered by defining a custom F-Curve.
+The arrows visualize the normals of the curve, which indicate i.a. the direction and the tilt.

 .. figure:: /images/modeling_curves_control-points-handles.png